b3j0f/simpleneed/README.md

 # What is it ?
 A simple, free and open-source/data web/mobile application for helping homeless people.
 Without restrictions on locations (usable on the entire earth), universal (no text, only images and view mode for partially-sighted persons) and with the respect of user and homeless privacy (no need to be tracked,  logged in and personal information).

+# Use case ?
+You have food to share ?
+Open the application, select a place around you where food is wanted and bring it there !

 # Why this application ?
 Injury prevention and assistance are strongly helpful for homeless people, and I am sure several people would like to help them without a mean to know how, where and when to help.